UnBEARable Cruelty – The King’s Guard’s Caps Are Still Made Using the Fur of Slaughtered Bears

 PETA Europe took the campaign to Parliament.
 Early Day Motion 1756 of 2005, signed by 207 MPs, stated that “this House recognises that the bearskin hats worn by the five guards regiments have no military significance and involve unnecessary cruelty; and invites the Government to end their use and substitute hats made from fake fur.”
 Among the supporters were Diane Abbott, Jeremy Corbyn, Sadiq Khan, Ann Widdecombe, Vince Cable, and Glenda Jackson.

-A 2006 YouGov poll commissioned by PETA Europe found that nearly 80% of respondents were opposed to the use of taxpayers’ money to kill Canadian black bears and fashion their skins into ceremonial caps.
-In the last seven years alone, the MoD has squandered more than £1 million of taxpayers’ money.
+A 2006 YouGov poll commissioned by PETA Europe found that nearly 80% of respondents were opposed to the use of taxpayers’ money to support the killing of Canadian black bears and fashion their skins into ceremonial caps.
+In the last seven years alone, the MoD has squandered more than £1 million of taxpayers’ money on doing this.

-PETA entities have been dedicated to encouraging Prince Charles, who speaks out about certain environmental issues, to take a stand against fur.
-PETA’s “bear” tailed His Royal Highness at public engagements as an ambearsador for his Canadian cousins who are killed so that their skins can be made into caps.
+PETA entities have been dedicated to encouraging King Charles, who speaks out about certain environmental issues, to take a stand against fur.
+PETA’s “bear” tailed the then–Prince of Wales at public engagements as an ambearsador for his Canadian cousins who are killed so that their skins can be made into caps.

-PETA members wearing the costume also followed the prince to the US and Canada, where they attended public engagements in Washington and San Francisco with a sign reading, “God Save the Bears.”
-At Hanover Square in New York, Camilla, Duchess of Cornwall, accepted a “Bearskins Are for Bears, Not Guards” leaflet from the PETA “bear”.
-Back in the UK, during a royal visit to the Millennium Gallery in Sheffield, the prince spoke with the “bear”, saying, “I recognise you!
+PETA members wearing the costume also followed him to the US and Canada, where they attended public engagements in Washington and San Francisco with a sign reading, “God Save the Bears.”
+At Hanover Square in New York, Camilla, then the Duchess of Cornwall, accepted a “Bearskins Are for Bears, Not Guards” leaflet from the PETA “bear”.
+Back in the UK, during a royal visit to the Millennium Gallery in Sheffield, His Royal Highness spoke with the “bear”, saying, “I recognise you!
 I’ve seen you in America!”
-And just a couple of days later in Bristol, the prince once again was approached and remarked, “My, you are being very persistent!”
+And just a couple of days later in Bristol, he once again was approached and remarked, “My, you are being very persistent!”

 In 2012, PETA’s biggest demonstration yet took place as hundreds of people marched through central London – some dressed as bears and others carrying teddy bears – to speak up for the beautiful bears cruelly killed for the caps and to send a clear message to the MoD that it’s time to relegate the use of bearskin to the history books.
 Beginning at Westminster Bridge and finishing at Marble Arch, participants covered 3 miles, with beloved twitcher Bill Oddie and actor Peter Egan at the head of the march.